rosbacke/delegate/doc/delegate.md

 Defined in header "delegate/delegate.h"

-The class template `delegate` intend to be a reference to callable entities such as free functions, member functions and functors.
+The class template `delegate` intend to be a reference to callable entities such as free functions, member functions, and functors.
 It wraps the actual call into a wrapper function.
 It stores a pointer to it and a reference to the supplied object to call on.
-The delegate class require enough type information to define how a call is made, that is, the return type and arguments of the call.
+The delegate class requires enough type information to define how a call is made, that is, the return type and arguments of the call.
 Other type information such as the stored function name and type of function (free, member, functor) is invisible to the caller.

-The main intended use case is as a std::function analog where were we guarantee small memory size (2 pointers), no exceptions, no heap allocation and being trivially_copyable.
+The main intended use case is as an std::function analog where were we guarantee small memory size (2 pointers), no exceptions, no heap allocation and being trivially_copyable.
 A delegate does not store the object to call on, only a reference, so the user must ensure the lifetime.

-The delegate intend to be similar to a normal function pointer.
-It should work as a normal pointer (default constructible, compared to nullptr, act as a value type w.r.t. to the stored address and pointer const behaviour.)
+The delegate intends to be similar to a normal function pointer.
+It should work as a normal pointer (default constructible, compared to nullptr, act as a value type w.r.t. to the stored address and pointer const behavior.)

 There are 2 main overload sets to set up delegates, `set` and `make`.
- * `set` : A templated member function which will set the value for the current object.
+ * `set`: A templated member function which will set the value for the current object.
- * `make` : A templated static member function which return a newly constructed delegate.
+ * `make`: A templated static member function which returns a newly constructed delegate.

-The actual function to call is supplied via the template argument which allow for creating the stored wrapper function.
+The actual function to call is supplied via the template argument which allows for creating the stored wrapper function.
 Giving the function statically will also allow the compiler to optimize better.
-The delegate allow for storing normal runtime function pointers.
+The delegate allows for storing normal runtime function pointers.
 It makes it possible to store calls to stateless lambdas via lambda to function pointer conversion.
 Do note we still get the extra indirect call via an internal wrapper.
 A runtime function can be made via a delegate constructor call.

 ---